mrshmllow/wire/doc/guide/caveats/root.md

 ### Step 3.
 Disabling `root` outside of your Tailnet

 All nodes in your tailnet have an IPv4 in the range `100.64.0.0/10` [^2].
-We can tell openssh to refuse root connections from outside of this rnage.
+We can tell openssh to refuse root connections from outside of this range.

 [^2]: ["Tailscale - IP pool"](https://tailscale.com/kb/1304/ip-pool)